OliAnimation/Music-Player-for-AC-Music-MPAM-/README.md

 # Music Player for AC Music (MPAM)
 Just a bad python 3 script that plays music by the hour.
-Designed for linux however I may make a windows version.
+Designed for linux, with experimental Windows and MacOS Versions which are untested.

 Dependences: